How to View SQL Server Error Logs

 View SQL Server Error Logs

-In SQL Server, error logs help to verify whether the processes are completed successfully or not.
-Moreover, these logs also help us to locate any issues in the process.
+In SQL Server, error logs help verify whether processes are completed successfully and locate any issues.

-Now we can easily view or display SQL Server error log by using SQL Server Management Studio or any text editor.
+Now, we can easily view or display SQL Server error logs by using SQL Server Management Studio or any text editor.

-Now, to view the SQL Server Error Logs in SQL Server Management Studio, we can follow the following steps.
+To view the SQL Server Error Logs in SQL Server Management Studio, follow the following steps.

 • First, run SQL Server Management Studio and connect to the required database instance.